 Install Oracle Linux 5.7 through 5.10 Using Local or Remote Media

-The following procedure describes how to install the Oracle Linux operating system installation from
+This procedure describes how to install the Oracle Linux operating system installation from local

-local or remote media.
-The procedure assumes that you are booting the Oracle
+or remote media.
+The procedure assumes that you are booting the Oracle Linux

 After completing this procedure, you should review and perform the required post installation

 tasks described later in this chapter.
-For more details, see Post Installation Tasks for RHEL.
+For more details, see Post Installation Tasks for Oracle Linux.

 - Ensure that the installation media is available to boot.